Anansia Leslie-Bailey, RMHCI, CCP, CCSP, CCC

 I Specialize in working with people who...

-I specialize in working with Indigenous and BIPOC individuals who are navigating complex cultural and generational trauma.
+I specialize in working with Indigenous and BIPOC individuals and couples who are navigating complex cultural and generational trauma.
 My focus is on helping people who are in the maintenance phase of their therapeutic journey or those who want ongoing support after completing more intensive trauma work.
 I also work well with individuals who are seeking to balance career pressures with personal wellness.

 How would you describe therapy to someone who has never been to therapy before?